-- I.5 CONTENTS OF THE PROMOTION AND TENURE FILE The file must contain: (1) Table of Contents; letter of application to chair/dean; (2) personnel data sheet; (3) curriculum vitae; (4) all applicable Faculty Annual Activity Reports and Annual Performance Reviews; (5) letters of recommendation; (6) rationale; and (7) appendices.
-The amount of material should fit within one ring binder no more than two inches thick.
-The candidate should not use plastic sleeves and folders with pockets.
-Pages should be numbered an organized fashion, and the file should be organized into sections with appropriate section dividers. - .1 Letter of Application to Chair/Dean This should be no longer than one paragraph, describing the basic criteria that have been met (i.e. the length of service here or in the rank, the completion of degree requirements, etc.). - .2 Personnel Data Sheet This is inserted by the dean's office and carries your signature. - .3 Curriculum Vitae The CV should be recent, complete, and organized in a conventional format appropriate to one's discipline. - .4 Faculty Annual Activity Reports (FAARs) and Annual Performance Reviews (APRs) by the Chair/Dean All FAARs and APRs must be signed.
-If any are missing or late, the chair/dean must address this in his/her letter. - .5 Letters of Recommendation Letters should be from multiple sources (chair, departmental colleagues, faculty colleagues, professional colleagues) clearly substantiating specific claims related to the criteria. - .6 Rationale The candidate should explain as clearly and concisely as possible (in no more than ten pages) how he or she meets all the general (§7.2) and specific (§7.3) criteria for promotion and/or tenure.
+- .1 Letter of Application to Chair/Dean This should be no longer than one paragraph, describing the basic criteria that have been met (i.e. the length of service here or in the rank, the completion of degree requirements, etc.). - .2 Personnel Data Sheet This is inserted by the dean's office and carries your signature. - .3 Curriculum Vitae The CV should be recent, complete, and organized in a conventional format appropriate to one's discipline. - .4 Faculty Annual Activity Reports (FAARs) and Annual Performance Reviews (APRs) by the Chair/Dean All FAARs and APRs must be signed.
+If any are missing or late, the chair/dean must address this in his/her letter. - .5 Letters of Recommendation Letters should be from multiple sources (chair, departmental colleagues, faculty colleagues, professional colleagues) clearly substantiating specific claims related to the criteria.
+Letters of recommendation are collected by the chair (or designee) and submitted to the dean.
+The candidate's submitted materials will not contain these documents. - .6 Rationale The candidate should explain as clearly and concisely as possible (in no more than ten pages) how he or she meets all the general (§7.2) and specific (§7.3) criteria for promotion and/or tenure.
 The explanations about the general criteria could be as short as a sentence.
-However, discussion of specific performance in the areas of teaching, professional activity and service will normally be fairly lengthy and substantive. - .7 Appendices Include representative materials that attest to effectiveness and achievement, not merely meeting normal expectations of the faculty. - .8 Student Evaluation Computer Sheets from the Dean's Office and/or Tables Providing Descriptive Evidence Because teaching is very difficult to evaluate, the candidate should make a concerted effort to include other useful sources of information about quality of teaching.
-Such sources might include classroom visitation reports, awards, publications or presentations about teaching, and formal involvement in programs focused on improving teaching The candidate should present converging lines of evidence instead of depending upon a single measure.
-If the candidate includes student comments, he or she should provide a clear interpretation of them.
-The inclusion of selected favorable student comments is unpersuasive.
+However, discussion of specific performance in the areas of teaching, professional activity and service will normally be fairly lengthy and substantive.

-- .9 Representative Syllabi, Tests, and Assignments The candidate should provide select examples that, with appropriate annotation, will help the committee understand his/her goals, expectations and process in the classroom. - .10 Proof of Achievement in Professional Activity The candidate should include only the material relevant to the period under review at the University (for tenure) or at the current rank (for promotion).
+- .7 Appendices Include representative materials that attest to effectiveness and achievement, not merely meeting normal expectations of the faculty. - .8 Student Evaluation Computer Sheets from the Dean's Office and/or Other Descriptive Evidence Because teaching is very difficult to evaluate, the candidate should make a concerted effort to include other useful sources of information about quality of teaching.
+Such sources might include classroom visitation reports, awards, publications or presentations about teaching, and formal involvement in programs focused on improving teaching.
+The candidate should present converging lines of evidence instead of depending upon a single measure.
+If the candidate chooses to include student evaluations, he or she should provide a clear interpretation of them.
+The inclusion of selected favorable student comments to demonstrate teaching effectiveness is unpersuasive. - .9 Representative Syllabi, Tests, and Assignments The candidate should provide select examples that, with appropriate annotation, will help the committee understand his/her goals, expectations and process in the classroom. - .10 Proof of Achievement in Professional Activity The candidate should include only the material relevant to the period under review at the University (for tenure) or at the current rank (for promotion).
 Photocopies of the first page of an article or a table of contents from a book (rather than an offprint or photocopy of the full text) is sufficient.
 Visual work produced in media other than print can be represented by photographs.
 The candidate should describe electronic or digital products clearly, explaining what they do and their design.
 The file should not include books, videotapes, films, or computer programs.
+There must not be any hyperlinks in the file.